potato-tf/MGE-VScript/README.md

 ### Database
 - Database tracking uses [VScript-Python Interface](https://github.com/potato-tf/VPI) to send data from vscript to python through the filesystem.
+    - Install Python 3.10+ if you don't already have it
-    - Install VPI and the `aiomysql` module.
+    - Install the `aiomysql` module
+    - Add your database credentials to `tf/scripts/mge_python/vpi.py`
+    - Check server console for any VPI related errors, you should see